Miguel Ángel Gómez Martínez: Conductor

 Gómez Martínez made his debut as a conductor in Sankt Pölten near Vienna in 1973 and then conducted in Lucerne.
 He conducted Beethoven's Fidelio in Berlin.
 He first conducted in Spain in 1975 at Granada's International Music and Dance Festival.

 He became chief conductor and artistic director of several international orchestras: conductor at the Vienna State Opera (1976–1982), and later guest conductor, chief conductor of the Spanish RTVE Symphony Orchestra (1984–1987), and chief conductor of the Teatro de la Zarzuela in Madrid (1985–1991).
-He became chief conductor of the Basque National Orchestra (1989–1993), Generalmusikdirektor (GMD) in Mannheim (1990–1993), musical and artistic director of the New Finnish National Opera Helsinki (1993–1996), chief conductor of the Hamburger Symphoniker (1992–2000) who named him honorary conductor, chief conductor of the Orquesta de Valencia (1997–2004) GMD of the Bern Theatre (2000–2004), manager at the Nationaltheater Mannheim (2004–2005) and from 2004 also musical director of the Easter Festival Orchestra in Bayreuth.
+He became chief conductor of the Basque National Orchestra (1989–1993), Generalmusikdirektor (GMD) in Mannheim (1990–1993), musical and artistic director of the New Finnish National Opera Helsinki (1993–1996), chief conductor of the Symphoniker Hamburg (1992–2000) who named him honorary conductor, chief conductor of the Orquesta de Valencia (1997–2004) GMD of the Bern Theatre (2000–2004), manager at the Nationaltheater Mannheim (2004–2005) and from 2004 also musical director of the Easter Festival Orchestra in Bayreuth.

 During his career he conducted orchestras in Europe, the US and the Far East, as well as most Spanish Orchestras.
 He worked with singers such as Boris Christoff, Birgit Nilsson, Cesare Siepi, Alfredo Kraus, Luciano Pavarotti, Montserrat Caballé, Plácido Domingo, Ainhoa Arteta and Leo Nucci.

 Gomez Martínez was known for his ability to memorise scores.
 He made recordings, including Rossini's Il barbiere di Siviglia with Elīna Garanča for Sony, the five Piano Concertos by Heitor Villa-Lobos with pianist Cristina Ortiz for Decca, works by Joaquín Turina for MDG, and Donizetti's Requiem for Orfeo, with Cheryl Studer, Aldo Baldin, Jan-Hendrik Rootering, and the Bamberg Symphony Orchestra.